call911nowplz/Spiriten.cf/Server_Side/server_hosts.md

 dedicated CPU cores and ram across multiple servers, allowing you to pay for one plan with multiple MC servers.
 Sadly, due to having great performance at low prices usually the USA based plans are out of stock which may be a deal breaker for some.

+[BlueFang Solutions](https://www.bluefangsolutions.com/shop/minecraft/) : BlueFang Solutions has an outdated looking website, but I'll look past that.
+They offer hosting for $5 per GB of ram (plans starting at 1.5GB) with an unknown CPU.
+They have 6 North America locations, 3 Europe locations, a South Africa location, an Australia location, and a Singapore location.
+For $5 per GB of ram I'd really like to know what CPU they're using.

 [ByteAnia](https://byteania.com/games/) : ByteAnia is a new host with really nice prices, starting at $1.50 per GB of ram on a Ryzen 5 3600, and going up to
 $3.20 per GB of ram on a Ryzen 9 5950x.
 Currently the only location I can see is in Dallas, Texas, but I believe they're working on adding more.
 I've also heard great things about their support.
 Overall, a pretty good choice but be careful since it's so new.